 Pork is a staple animal protein around the world.
 Over recent years, the hog futures market has experienced a great deal of price volatility.

-In 2013, the Chinese bought the largest U.S. hog processing company Smithfield Foods.
-While there was some opposition, the sale of the company was eventually approved by Congress, and now China controls an important part of the U.S. and international pork market.
+In 2013, a Chinese company bought the largest U.S. hog processing company Smithfield Foods.
+While there was some opposition, the sale of the company was eventually approved by Congress, and now China controls an integral part of the U.S. and international pork market.

-With over 1.3 billion people to feed, the purchase of Smithfield Foods is another example of China’s appetite for commodity resources around the globe.
-Pork is an important animal protein and a staple in the diets of many people.
+The purchase of Smithfield Foods is another example of China’s appetite for commodity resources around the globe.
+Pork is a vital animal protein and a staple in the diets of many people.

 The world population has increased exponentially, and competition for food will continue to strain the fundamentals of lean hogs and other foods when supply shortages appear.
 Demographics are likely to cause new highs in many food markets during periods of tight supplies.